 IGS stations provide continuous tracking using high accuracy receivers and have data transmission facilities allowing for rapid (minimally: daily) data transmission to the data centers.
 The stations must meet physical and operational requirements as provided by the "IGS Site Guidelines."

 Station data is archived and distributed by the IGS Data Centers.
+Map data availability provided by CDDIS.

 - Current IGS Site Guidelines